akkartik/teliva/README.md

 <img alt='screenshot of Teliva running the Towers of Hanoi' src='doc/hanoi.png'>

-No matter what app you run, you are always guaranteed access to a single obvious, consistent way (currently the hotkey `ctrl-e`) to inspect its sources.
+No matter what app you run, you are always guaranteed access to a single obvious, consistent way (currently the hotkey `ctrl-u`) to inspect its sources.

 When you look under the hood of an app, the first thing you see is a